Anderson, South Carolina: Roads and highways

-On November, 8th, 2013, the East-West Parkway formally opened to traffic.

 Public transit

-Anderson has four bus routes that travel to most major areas of the city, running every hour.
+Anderson has six bus routes that travel to most major areas of the city, running every hour.
 The city also receives service from Clemson Area Transit (CATS) via the 4U route.
 The city uses both newer hybrid buses and older style trolleys resembling Anderson's old streetcars.
 Inter-city bus travel is available through Greyhound Lines.

-One of the Southeast High Speed Rail Corridor alternatives for a Charlotte - Greenville - Atlanta route includes a stop at Anderson.
+One of the Southeast High-Speed Rail Corridor alternatives for a Charlotte - Greenville - Atlanta route includes a stop at Anderson.
 This would mark the first time that passenger rail reached Anderson, since the passing of Piedmont and Northern Railway in ca. 1947 and the Blue Ridge Railway in ca. 1951 from Anderson.